gar1t/2015-06-12-euc/slides.md

 ---

-# Same meaning<br>more fun!
+# More fun!

-Release energy, move onto the real problems
+---

+- Myth Of Scalability
+- Scalability Obsession
+- Anti Patterns

 ---